cnspencer/mealplanning/README.md

 	* Removes a specified food from the current list

 # TODO list:
+BUG: Fix counter when food removed (i.e. reset after removal/before reprint)

-Add some more basic modules like shufflePlan, findQuick, etc.
+FUNCTIONALITY: Add some more basic modules like shufflePlan, findQuick, etc.

+DESIGN: Renovate main.py for better flow, so that a list isn't the first thing you need to select - some mods won't need a specific list

-Refactor food.py to allow for new data fields (see TODO in food.py)
+DESIGN: ~~Refactor food.py to allow for new data fields (like calories, servings, etc.)~~ /Check out dynamic setting of attributes

-Eventually migrate to Java to create JavaFX GUI
+DESIGN: Eventually migrate to Java to create JavaFX GUI

 # Future Mods:
 shufflePlan: takes the list and plans out your meals randomly